PrasanKumar93/redis-utilities/docs/api/import-files-to-redis.md

   - `socketId` : If provided, it will send the import process status to the client after processing each file.

   - `isStopOnError` : If true, it will stop the import process if any error occurs.
+  - `jsFunctionString` : It is the JS function which will be used to format the JSON data before adding it to Redis.

 ## Response